Salt & Wind Travel

 For Roman Ruins: The Grottoes Of Catullus

-Speaking of “Call Me By Your Name,” this is where they filmed the archaeological dig scenes.
+Speaking of “Call Me By Your Name,” this is where they filmed the scenes of the archaeological dig.
 The Roman ruins are situated at the end of the oh-so-skinny peninsula known as “Grotte di Catullo.”
 The Roman villa dates back to the 1st century B.C. and is one of the best-preserved ancient sites in Northern Italy.

 For History: Church of San Pietro In Mavino